 Nails are made from keratin, a protein that’s also found in your hair.
-Nails have multiple, tough layers that can peel, which can cause the nails to appear thin or become weakened causing them to split.
+Nails have multiple tough layers that can peel.
+This can cause them to appear thin or become weakened, causing them to split.
 The medical term for peeling or splitting fingernails is onychoschizia.

 Peeling nails can be the result of outside or external trauma to the nail.
 More rarely, they can indicate a systemic condition, or a sign that a pathologic process is occurring inside your body.

 It takes six months for a fingernail to grow to its full length.
 That means it’s possible to experience nail abnormalities as a result of something that occurred months earlier.